 Figure H

- To use the pre-filled pen, you first have to unlock the green Activation button.
+To use the pre-filled pen, you first have to unlock the green Activation button.

- To unlock it, press the pre-filled pen firmly against your pinched skin until the needle-shield is completely pushed in (See Figure I).
+To unlock it, press the pre-filled pen firmly against your pinched skin until the needle-shield is completely pushed in (See Figure I).